-What is skin graft in case of burns?
+What is a skin graft in case of burns?

-This is an aesthetic operation that consists of taking the epidermal sample to treat autologous skin that is damaged by burns.
+It is an aesthetic operation that consists of a removal of the epidermis to treat autologous skin damaged by burns.

 The surgeon is in charge of pointing out the operation, the sampling site, and the extent.
-The operation takes place in an operating block using sterile materials under general anesthesia.
+The operation takes place in an operating room using sterile equipment under general anaesthesia.

-The duration of the surgery depends on the position of the graft and the extent of the skin to be treated.
-A good preparation of the patient before the surgery (general pre-anesthetic consultation, clarification of the list of drugs in progress ...) and during the surgery (sterile conditions) and post surgical ensures success.
+The duration of surgery depends on the position of the graft and the extent of the skin to be treated.
+A good preparation of the patient before the surgery (general pre-anesthetic consultation and clarification of the list of drugs in progress ...) and during the surgery (sterile conditions) and post surgical success is ensured.

 The answer is yes.
-The surgeon may contraindicate the skin graft for multiple reasons:
+The surgeon may discourage you to have the skin graft for multiple reasons:

 What are the risks of skin graft in case of burns?

-Like any operation, there is the risk of complications:
+Like any operation, there is a risk of complications: